2018 Kids' Choice Awards Winners: The Complete List

 Look What You Made Me Do – Taylor Swift

-Shape Of You – Ed Sheeran
+WINNER: Shape Of You – Ed Sheeran

 That's What I Like – Bruno Mars